 By Don Trauger – Kennett

 Windows 10 has a variety of “Fixit” tools to correct a multitude of different problems.
 Do you think Microsoft knew that Windows 10 might develop troubles along the way?
-Anyway, use of these tools might help to solve individual problems like a malfunctioning printer or a Windows update problem.
-Actually, Microsoft offers 25 of these “Fixit” tools to select depending on the problem you are trying to resolve.
+Use of these tools might help to solve individual problems like a malfunctioning printer or a Windows update problem.
+Actually, Microsoft offers 24 of these “Fixit” tools to select depending on the problem you are trying to resolve.

-To view or run any of these tools, right click the Windows Start button (lower left corner of the screen) and left click “Control Panel”.
-In the upper right portion, click the down arrow and choose “Large icons” in the “View by:” field.
+To view or run any of these tools, left click the “Type here to search box”.
+If you don’t see a search box, right click a blank area on the Task Bar (it’s at the bottom of the screen) move to Cortana and click “Show search box”.
+Type the letters “co” (no quotes).
+In the upper portion of the pop-up window left click “Control Panel”.
+At the upper right of the control Panel window click the down arrow and choose “Large icons” in the “View by:” field.
 Next, click “Troubleshooting” and then click “View all” in the upper left part of the window.
-You can also type “troubleshooting” (no quotes) in the “Ask me anything” box and then click “Troubleshooting Control panel” at the top.
-In the next window click “View all” at upper left.